 Do you believe that (public) Health Insurance In Germany is free?
 Many people living and Working In Germany believe that.
-Many people also believe that all other parts of the German social security system are free.
+Moreover, many people believe that all other parts of the German social security system are free.
 Unfortunately, that is not true at all.
-Employees in Germany pay about 20% of their Gross Salary into the German social security system.
+Employees in Germany pay about 20% of their Gross Salary to the German social security system.

-When receiving your Payslip from your employer, you can see that basically, 2 big deductions make the difference between your gross salary and your net salary: Taxes & social security.
-These deductions happen automatically as contributions into the German social security system are mandatory for all Employees In Germany.
+When receiving your Payslip from your employer, you can see that basically, two big deductions make the difference between your gross salary and your net salary: Taxes & social security.
+These deductions happen automatically because contributions to the German social security system are mandatory for all Employees In Germany.

-And that’s the reason why many people believe the German social security system is one of the most efficient social security systems in the world.
+And that’s the reason why many people believe that the social security system in Germany is one of the most efficient social security systems in the world.
 Find out in this article what the 5 pillars of social security in Germany are and why you are only paying for 4 of them.
 And see also what kind of benefits you are getting for your money.

 Overview of the German Social Security System

-Even though a lot of expats living in Germany think social security in Germany is free, the truth is, that it is built on Solidarity.
+Even though a lot of expats living in Germany think social security in Germany is free.
+Therefore the truth is: that it is built on Solidarity.
 Every employee contributes to German social security and whoever is in need of that money will be supported by all others.
 So you pay for everyone else & everyone else will pay for you.
 You also pay for the generation before you, and the generation after you will pay for your generation.

 The good news is that all parts of social security are split 50/50 with your employer.
 So for every Euro, you have to contribute, you will pay only 50 cents while your employer will pay the other 50 cents.
 But what are you paying for exactly?

 Social Security Pillar 1: Health Insurance (Public or Private)